Frequently Asked Questions (FAQ)

 2. Do you sell larger sizes in your tallow products?

 No, unfortunately we currently do not stock any larger than our 50ml jars.
-Tallow based products are preservative free, to ensure your product is being used within a reasonable time frame we only stock what we expect people to use.
+Our Tallow based products are preservative free, to ensure your product is being used within a reasonable time frame we only stock what we expect people to use.

 3. My skin feels too oily after application of a tallow cream product, why?